Japan's 52-Week High Proximity: Steady Alpha in a Flat Market

 Limitations

-Max drawdown of 43.0%.
-Slightly better than SPY's 45.53% but still a large peak-to-trough loss.
+Max drawdown of 43.64%.
+Better than the Nikkei's 61.18% but still a large peak-to-trough loss.
 A 2007-entry investor would have experienced a painful 2008.

 Survivorship bias.
 Japanese companies that delisted during the 25-year period aren't fully tracked.
 Japan has had notable corporate failures and takeovers.
 This likely understates historical drawdowns.